Taxation in Australia: History

 When the first Governor, Governor Phillip, arrived in New South Wales in 1788, he had a Royal Instruction that gave him power to impose taxation if the colony needed it.
-The first taxes in Australia were raised to help pay for the completion of Sydney's first gaol and provide for the orphans of the colony.
+The first taxes in Australia were raised to help pay for the completion of Sydney's first jail and provide for the orphans of the colony.
 Import duties were put on spirits, wine and beer and later on luxury goods.

 After 1824 the Government of New South Wales raised extra revenue from customs and excise duties.
 These were the most important sources of revenue for the colony throughout the 19th century.
 Taxes were raised on spirits, beer, tobacco, cigars and cigarettes.
 These taxes would vary between each of the Australian colonies, and this state of affairs remained in place after the colonies achieved statehood.

 Thomas de la Condamine was appointed as the first Collector of the Internal Revenue on 7 April 1827 with the actual office of the Collector of the Internal Revenue established on 1 May 1827 by Governor Ralph Darling.
 When de la Condamine's appointment was not confirmed by the Secretary of State for War and the Colonies William Huskisson, the duties fell to James Busby who held the position until December 1835 when the position was filled by William McPhereson.
 The Collector of the Internal Revenue collected all revenue, such as moneys received from the sale or rental of land except that from customs duties and court fees.
 The Internal Revenue Office was abolished on 4 January 1837 with its business becoming the responsibility of the Colonial Treasurer.

 Colonial governments also raised money from fees on wills and stamp duty, which is a tax imposed on certain kinds of documents.
 In 1880, the Colony of Tasmania imposed a tax on earnings received from the profits of public companies.

 Income taxes were introduced in the late 19th century in a few of the colonies before Federation.
 In 1884, a general tax on income was introduced in South Australia, and in 1895 income tax was introduced in New South Wales at the rate of six pence in the pound, or 2.5%.
 Federal income tax was first introduced in 1915, in order to help fund Australia's war effort in the First World War.
 Between 1915 and 1942, income taxes were levied at both the state and federal level.